Chris-Perkins/Spot-my-new-Song/README.md

   * Client-ID = your_client_id
   * Secret Key = your_secret_key
   *alternatively, you can simply run the spot my song script to generate this file.

+**Disclaimer:** There is an error that occasionally occurs when fetching songs.
+This is not an error in this code, but rather an error in the Spotipy library.